hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

             ...
           }
         ```
-    * Answer: Need more discussion
+    * **Answer**: Need more discussion
 * Q10: Should we remove `mapping` completely or move under encoded `proofValue`?
     * Why `mapping` is bad: we make presentation tied to legacy styled Presentation Request
     * Mapping is something old-fashioned synthetic required for doing validation (not signature verification) that proof matches to
       the request itself on the verifier side
     * For doing crypto `proofValue` verification we only need the names of revealed attributes and predicated (with
       type)
     * `revealed attributes` and `predicates` can be validated as we include them into `credentialSubject` but `unrevealed` attributes cannot.
+    * **Answer**: Need more discussion
+* Q11: Revocation signature/proof: Should it be put into the same value of two independent signatures/proofs must be put into credential/presentation?
+* Q12: For conversion of legacy credentials into W3C Credentials form we need to set `issuer_id` attribute.
+But legacy
+  credentials do not contain this field explicitly. `AnonCreds-rs` is designed to be ledger/DID method agnostic, so it
+  does not analyze/handle the values of id fields.
+    * How should we get issuer DID for putting into credential?
+        * Require `CredentialDefinition` to be passed as parameter
+        * Parse if `legacy` cred def id form is used

 ### Proposed implementation path for first iteration

 1. Credential conversion APIs
 2. Credential helper methods for non-AnonCreds integrity proof handling (set_integrity_proof, etc?)
     * Generation and verification of non-AnonCreds Data Integrity proof signature are done by third party libraries using `anoncreds-rs`
     * `anoncreds-rs` only provides methods to put ready data into a credential
 3. Flow duplication APIs: All methods
 4. No adoption of Credential Offer and Credential Request objects for W3C standard
 5. Keep API stick to existing Presentation Request format